List of Nashville Sounds no-hitters

 Chris Smith pitched the first six innings of Nashville's seventh no-hitter on June 7, 2017 (shown).

-Since the Nashville Sounds Minor League Baseball team was established in Nashville, Tennessee, in 1978, its pitchers have pitched seven no-hitters, which include two perfect games.
+Since the Nashville Sounds Minor League Baseball team was established in Nashville, Tennessee, in 1978, its pitchers have pitched nine no-hitters, three of which were perfect games.
 A no-hit game occurs when a pitcher (or pitchers) allows no hits over the course of a game.
 A perfect game, a much rarer feat, occurs when no batters reach base by a hit or any other means, such as a walk, hit by pitch, or error.

-Nashville's seven no-hitters were accomplished by a total of twelve pitchers.
-Five were complete games pitched by a lone pitcher, and two were combined no-hitters.
-One occurred while the team was a member of the Double-A Southern League, two while in the Triple-A American Association, and four in the Triple-A Pacific Coast League.
+Nashville's nine no-hitters were accomplished by a total of 15 pitchers.
+Six were complete games pitched by a lone pitcher, and three were combined no-hitters.
+One occurred while the team was a member of the Double-A Southern League, and eight have been pitched at the Triple-A level: two in the American Association, four in the Pacific Coast League, and two in the International League.
 Five were pitched at the Sounds' first home ballpark, Herschel Greer Stadium, where the team played from 1978 to 2014.
-None have been pitched at First Horizon Park, where they have played since 2015.
-Two were pitched in road games.
+None have been pitched at First Horizon Park, the team's home since 2015.
+Four were pitched in road games.